tobyhodges/fair-research-software/episodes/07-code-structure.md

 ```

+As you may notice, the main part of our code has now been majorly simplified and is much easier to follow.

 ## Command-line interface to code

-A common way to structure code is to have a command-line interface to allow the passing of input data file to be
+A common way to structure code is to have a command-line interface to allow the passing of various parameters.
-read and the output file to be written to as parameters to our script and avoid hard-coding them.
+For example, we can pass the input data file to be read and the output file
+to be written to as parameters to our script and avoid hard-coding them.
-This improves interoperability and reusability of our code as it can now be run from the
+This improves interoperability and reusability of our code as it can now be run over any data file of the same structure,
-command line terminal and integrated into other scripts or workflows/pipelines.
+invoked from the command line terminal and integrated into other scripts or workflows/pipelines.
-For example, another script can produce
-our input data and can be "chained" with our code in a more complex data analysis pipeline.
+For example, another script can produce our input data and can be "chained" with our code in a more complex data
+analysis pipeline.
-Or we can invoke our script in a loop to quickly analyse a number of input data files from a directory.
+Another use case would be invoking our script in a loop to automatically analyse a number of input data files (compare
+that to running the script manually over hundreds or thousands of files - which is slow, error-prone and requires manual
+intervention).

-There is a common code structure (pattern) for this:
+There is a common code structure (pattern) for writing code with a command-line interface in Python:

 ```python
 # import modules